andli/ledusercount/README.md

 Using a WS2812 5050 RGB LED this Discord bot shows how many of your friends are logged in to your Discord server.

+Solder the LED strip to pin 18, +5V and GND respectively.

 ![The device in action](https://i.imgur.com/EIKJVU9m.jpg)

 * Shows a red LED up top when the bot is online but noone is logged in.